civio/onodo/README.md

     $ pip install python-igraph

-If you're developing using the provided provided Docker configuration everithing is already set up for you.
+If you're developing using the provided provided Docker configuration everything is already set up for you.

 Note: there are [Ruby bindings][2] for igraph, but they haven't been updated in years.